RevEngAI/reait/README.md

 # reait
 RevEng.AI Toolkit

 Analyse compiled executable binaries using the RevEng.AI API.
-This tool allows you to search for similar components across different compiled executable programs.
+This tool allows you to search for similar components across different compiled executable programs, identify known vulnerabilities in stripped executables, and generate "YARA-like" AI signatures for entire binary files.
 More details about the API can be found at [docs.reveng.ai](https://docs.reveng.ai).

 NB: We are in Alpha.
 We support GNU/Linux ELF and Windows PE executables for x86_64, and focus our support for x86_64 Linux ELF executables.